pmean/build-website/text/07/SampleSizeMicroarray.md

 - Sample size justification
 output: html_document
 ---
-> I\'m helping out with a grant proposal that is using microarrays for
+> I'm helping out with a grant proposal that is using microarrays for
 > part of the analysis.
 A microarray is system for quantitative
 > measurement of circulating mRNA in human, animal, or plant tissue.
 A
 > microarray will typically measure thousands or tens of thousands of